 The new ISO 14001 standard no longer uses the term preventive action.
 We’re now expected to use risk planning concepts and to think of the entire EMS as a system of preventive action.
 ISO 14001 2015 section A.10.1 says there is no longer a single clause on preventive action because “One of the key purposes of an environmental management system is to act as a preventive tool.
 This concept of preventive action is now captured in 4.1 (i.e., understanding the organization and its context) and 6.1 (i.e., actions to address risks and opportunities).”
 So, according to the new standard, these two sets of requirements cover the old concept of preventive action.
 Evidently, once we realize that the entire EMS can be used to manage risks and opportunities, we no longer need a separate clause on preventive action.
 It’s redundant.

 This clause is all about the execution of the plans and processes that enable an organization to meet its EMS.
 Simply expressed, this is a very powerful requirement covering all EMS resource needs.
-Organizations will need to determine the necessary competence of people doing work that, under its control, affects its environmental performance, its ability to fulfil its compliance obligations and ensure they receive the appropriate training.
-In addition, organizations need to ensure that all people doing work under the organization’s control are aware of the environmental policy, how their work may impact this and implications of not conforming with the EMS.
-Finally, there are the requirements for ‘documented information’ which relate to the creation, updating and control of specific data.
+Organizations will need to determine the necessary competence of people doing work that, under its control, affects its environmental performance, its ability to fulfill its compliance obligations, and ensure they receive the appropriate training.
+In addition, organizations need to ensure that all people doing work under the organization’s control are aware of the environmental policy, how their work may impact this, and the implications of not conforming with the EMS.
+Finally, there are the requirements for ‘documented information’ which relate to the creation, updating, and control of specific data.

 Effective communication is essential for a management system.
 Top management needs to ensure that mechanisms are in place to facilitate this.
-It should be recognised that communication is two-way and will not only need to cover what is required but also what was achieved.
+It should be recognized that communication is two-way and will not only need to cover what is required but also what was achieved.
 With ISO 14001:2015 the importance of internal communications and external communications are emphasized.
-This is a natural legacy of the existing ISO 14001:2004 and the importance of interested parties in environmental issues.
+This is the importance of interested parties in environmental issues.
 This sub-clause also makes very clear the importance of ensuring in relation to environmental reporting and associated communications that the organization shall “ensure that environmental information communicated is consistent with information generated within the environmental management system, and is reliable”.
 This is an excellent addition and consistent with other corporate reporting standards.
 It also emphasizes the need to plan and implement a process for communications along with the familiar ‘who, what, when how’ principles.

 7.5 Documented information